 Should I take any Precautions with my Easybreath Full Face Mask?

-Sand can easily scratch the window of the mask so it’s important to avoid letting your Easybreath mask come into contact with it.
+Sand can easily scratch the window so it’s important to avoid letting your Easybreath mask come into contact with it.
 Sand can also clog up the float valve inside of the snorkel, which you may then need to use a small object to dislodge.
-If your mask does come into contact with sand, rinse the mask vigorously.
+If your mask does come into contact with sand, rinse it vigorously.

 Can I use the Easybreath Mask if I have a beard?